dev-xo/remix-auth-otp/README.md

 ### Database

-We'll require a database to store the OTP codes.
-The OTP model has no relations to any User, this simplifies the process of generating the codes and makes it easier to be implemented into any database of your choice.
+We'll require a database to store our codes.
+The OTP model has no relations to any other model from your database, this simplifies the process of generating the codes and makes it easier to be implemented into any database of your choice.

 In this example we'll use Prisma ORM with a SQLite database.
-As long as the database OTP Model looks like the following one, you are good to go.
+As long as your database model looks like the following one, you are good to go.

 ```ts
 // prisma/schema.prisma